Aetherinox/toasted-notifier/README.md

 <br />

 ### Growl
-- A Node.js wrapper for terminal-notify (with fallback).
+- A Node.js wrapper for MacOS, also used as a fallback.
 - Code available at: `node_modules\toasted-notifier\notifiers\growl.js`
 - [View Growl Github Repo](https://github.com/theabraham/growly/)